-What is the Scottish Welfare Fund?
+What is the SWF?

-If you qualify for a Crisis Grant, the help you receive will depend on the particular difficulties you face.
+- If you qualify for a Crisis Grant, the help you receive will depend on the particular difficulties you face.
 You may be given money or another form of support; for example, a voucher, fuel card, travel ticket or furniture.

 Community Care Grants

-A Community Care Grant may help if you are about to leave care to live on your own in the community or face going into care because you don’t have the support you need to continue living at home.
+- A Community Care Grant may help if you are about to leave care to live on your own in the community or face going into care because you don’t have the support you need to continue living at home.
 A Community Care Grant may also be able to help if you are a family facing exceptional pressures and need an essential item like a cooker or washing machine but don’t have the money to buy it.
 Usually you will be on benefits before you can get a Community Care Grant.

-As with the Crisis Grant, if you qualify for a Community Care Grant the help you receive will depend on your circumstances.
+- As with the Crisis Grant, if you qualify for a Community Care Grant the help you receive will depend on your circumstances.
 You may be given money or you may receive support another way; for example, a voucher, fuel card, travel ticket or furniture.

 We are now working on the permanent arrangements for the scheme.
 We intend to put the scheme on a legal footing by introducing the Scottish Welfare Fund Bill.
-This Bill is included as part of the Scottish Government's Programme for Government that was announced in the Scottish Parliament in September 2013, and you can find out more about the Scottish Welfare Fund Bill.